roycewilliams/callattendant-resources/README.md

 ---
 ## Modem hardware ideas
+* Most widely tested: U.S. Robotics USR5637, [flashed to latest firmware](https://github.com/roycewilliams/callattendant-resources/tree/main/modem-info/usr5637) (I have a few I can sell at cost if you have trouble finding one)
 * List: https://callboot.net/hardware.html
 * List: https://ascendis.com/callerid/modems.php

 ---
 ## WAV files
+* Need to be converted to a specific format to be used by the modem

 ### Tools used:
 * `ffmpeg`